orbitalchicken/Roadmap/README.md

 Xfce
 ----
+    [Fixed] icons on the desktop have black font…and when I use a dark background I don’t see the text [Fixed] Add xscreensaver-gl xscreensaver-gl-extra xscreensaver-data-extra
-    Xfce doesn't seem to detect DVD insertion, doesn't run VLC (works in 32bit, not 64bit) Can't use the trash in live mode
+    [confirmed] ‘Super’ button does not open whisker menu. (add a shortcut to xfce4-popup-whiskermenu command) Xfce doesn't seem to detect DVD insertion, doesn't run VLC (works in 32bit, not 64bit) Can't use the trash in live mode
-	There are no GTK bookmarks by default
+	There are no GTK bookmarks by default whenever the screen locks after a period of unuse i am unable to get the log in screen back. power manager is faulty as in the do nothing command when closing lid does not work computer always goes to standby

 Mint 17
 -------